Illustration of a professional reviewing Bitcoin security options against a city skyline

 Not All “Bitcoin Support” Does the Same Job

-People often assume that if they’re using a “Bitcoin service” they’re covered.
-In reality, different providers solve different problems – and most are not designed for multi-generational security and inheritance.
+People often assume that if they are using a “Bitcoin service” they are covered.
+In reality, different providers solve different problems, and most are not designed for multi-generational security and inheritance.

-Best for: Learning to hold your own keys.
+Best for: Learning to hold and operate your own keys.

 Best for: Buying and selling Bitcoin.